yairkl/Telegram-Leads-Bot/README.md

 6. add your user id to the admins list so you can control the bot
 7. create new group and add your telegram user to it, set the links_group field in userKeys.py to be this group id

-you are ready to go!, now run both scraper.py and ConversationBot.py
+you are ready to go! now run both scraper.py and ConversationBot.py